When I think of Easter, bunnies automatically come to mind.

 Makes 6 bunnies

-Can you imagine the excitement when the kids see these fun Easter bunny brownie faces?
-Enjoy!
+Can you imagine the excitement when your kids see these fun Easter bunny brownie faces?

 Be sure to pin this recipe to your favorite Easter board for easy reference when it’s time to whip up a batch of these treats this Easter.